AdobeDocs/federated-audience-composition.en/help/query/build-query.md

 To copy-paste filtering components, follow these steps:

-1. Select the filtering component that you want to copy by clicking on it in the query canvas.
+1. Select the filtering component that you want to copy by selecting it in the query canvas.
 To select multiple components, use the multiple selection tool available in the toolbar located at the upper-right corner of the canvas.

-1. Click the **[!UICONTROL Copy]** button in the component's properties pane or in the blue ribbon at the bottom of the screen if you have selected multiple components.
+1. Select the **[!UICONTROL Copy]** button in the component's properties pane or in the blue ribbon at the bottom of the screen if you have selected multiple components.

     |Copy a single component|Copy multiple components|
     |  ---  |  ---  |
     |![](assets/copy-single-component.png){zoomable="yes"}{width="200" align="center" zoomable="yes"}|![](assets/copy-multiple-components.png){zoomable="yes"}{width="200" align="center" zoomable="yes"}|

-1. To paste the component(s), click the + button at the end of the desired transition and select **[!UICONTROL Paste n items]**.
+1. To paste the component(s), select the + button at the end of the desired transition, followed by **[!UICONTROL Paste n items]**.

     ![](assets/copy-paste.png){zoomable="yes"}